Introduction

 Fork

-This is used to tell the number of trials or forks.
+This represents the number of trials or forks.
 The value field is the number of forks.
 It has a warmup field that configures the number of forks that must be treated as warmups.

 Example: @Fork(value = 5, warmups = 2)